carlos-vargas-math/eigenvalue-collisions/README.md

 ### One seed

-Go to settings.py and specify the seed (for reproductibility) and other parameters in the model (s_steps, t_steps).
+1. Go to settings.py and specify the seed (for reproductibility) and other parameters in the model (dimension, curve, distribution, s_steps, t_steps, m_grid).

-1. Go to main_s_data to initialize a summary.
+2. Go to main_s_data.py to initialize a summary.
 This will order the eigenvalues from R(0,0) to R(1,0), along the curve t=0 in s_steps.

-2. Go to main_t_data to compute the eigenvalue tracks for several values of s_step.
+3. Go to main_t_data.py to compute the eigenvalue tracks for the s_step of your choice.
-For each selected s, the algorithm will order the eigenvalues of R(s,0) to R(s,1) in t_steps.
+For each selected s, the algorithm will order the eigenvalues of R(s,0) to R(s,1) in t_steps, to figure out the cycles/tracks.

-3. Go to grid_search_summary and compute the
+4. Go to grid_search_summary and compute the eigenvalue collisions.

-4. Once these tracks have been calculated, indicate the steps that will be displayed in the animation (these must have been computed in the previous step).
+5. Once these tracks and collisions have been calculated, indicate the steps that will be displayed in animation_tracks.py (these must have been computed in the previous step).

 ### Several seeds

+1. Go to settings.py and specify the seed_end > seed
+and other parameters in the model (dimension, curve, distribution, s_steps, t_steps, m_grid).

+2. Go to grid_search_summary and compute the eigenvalue collisions.

 ## License
 MIT License